Third Council of Toledo: Declarations

 In it, Reccared declared that God had inspired him to lead the Goths back to the true faith, from which they had been led astray by false teachers.
 (In fact they had been Christianized by the Arian Ulfilas, but Leander's theme was reconciliation.)
 He declared that not only the Goths but the Suebi, who by the fault of others had been led into heresy, had been brought back to the faith.
 These nations he dedicated to God by the hands of the bishops, whom he called on to complete the work.
 He then anathematized Arius and his doctrine, and declared his acceptance of the councils of Nicaea, Constantinople, Ephesus, Chalcedon and pronounced an anathema on all who returned to Arianism after being received into the Church by the chrism, or the laying on of hands; then followed the creeds of Nicaea and Constantinople and the definition of Chalcedon, and the tome concluded with the signatures of Reccared and Baddo his queen.
 This confession was received with a general acclamation.

-One of the Catholic bishops then called on the assembled bishops, clergy, and Gothic nobles to declare publicly their renunciation of Arianism and their acceptance of Catholicism.
+One of the Catholic bishops then called on the assembled bishops, clergy, and Gothic nobles to declare publicly their renunciation of Arianism and their acceptance of Chalcedonian Christianity.
 They replied that although they had done so already when they had gone over with the king to the Church, they would comply.

 Anathemas

 Then followed 23 anathemas directed against Arius and his doctrines, succeeded by the creeds of Nicaea and Constantinople and the definition of Chalcedon, the whole being subscribed by 8 Arian bishops with their clergy, and by all the Gothic nobles.
-The bishops were Ugnas of Barcelona, Ubiligisclus of Valencia, Murila of Palencia, Sunnila of Viseu, Gardingus of Tuy, Bechila of Lugo, Argiovitus of Oporto, and Froisclus of Tortosa.
+The bishops were Ugnas of Barcelona, Ubiligisclus of Valencia, Murila of Palencia, Sunnila of Viseu, Gardingus of Tuy, Bechila of Lugo, Argiovitus of Porto, and Froisclus of Tortosa.
 The names of the eight are Germanic in origin.
 Four come from sees within the former kingdom of the Suebi, probably showing that Leovigild, after his conquest, had displaced the Catholic bishops by Arians.